Poulami-Nandi/DigitRecogCNN/README.md

-# Digit Recognition Using Convolutional Neural Network (CNN)
+# Single Digit Recognition Using Convolutional Neural Network (CNN)

 This repository contains a project for recognizing handwritten digits using the popular MNIST dataset and a Convolutional Neural Network (CNN).
 The goal is to classify grayscale images of digits (0-9) with high accuracy.